 Summary

-Trader Joe's Cacio e Pepe Ravioli is a new ravioli
+Trader Joe's Cacio e Pepe Ravioli is fresh ravioli with the kick of the peppery sauce in the middle.

 Pros